aws-samples/sample-agentic-ai-demos/modules/anthropic-bedrock-python-lambda-streamable-http/README.md

-Certainly!
-Here's the revised README with the Lambda layer creation mentioned as a precursor:

 # Serverless MCP with AWS Lambda

 This project demonstrates how to deploy a Model Context Protocol (MCP) server as a serverless function using AWS Lambda with Function URLs.
 It uses the new Streamable HTTP protocol and AWS IAM authentication for security.